johnwesterman/illumio_core/README.md

 X509v3 Extended Key Usage:
 TLS Web Server Authentication, TLS Web Client Authentication
 ```
-*If you do not have TLS web and client you will need a new certificate.*
+*If you do not have TLS web and client you will need to generate a new certificate that include these attributes.*

 Check to insure that the Private Key and the Certificate are related:
 ```